kubernetes-hy/kubernetes-hy.github.io/pages/part3/part3.md

 $ kubectl apply -k .
 ```

 We can preview the file with `kubectl kustomize .`.
 Kustomize will be an essential tool for our deployment pipeline.
-It'll allow us to individially choose which image to use.
+It'll allow us to individually choose which image to use.
 For this let's declare the image inside the kustomization.yaml.

 **kustomization.yaml**